David-Mhatre/David_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/DBCdxo9IWro" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-My first milestone was to construct the chasis of the little wander robot, which bears the control board and seros and moves.
+My first milestone was to construct the chassis of the little wander robot, which bears the control board and servos and moves.
 The majority of it is constructed of plastic, as are the servos that allow it to move.
-The wheels move this was quite difficult because many of the pieces of plastic had tolerance issues, meaning they didn't fit together, so I had to use a variety of tools at my disposal to widen wholes or shrink parts as well as the wrong screws and nuts I had to become quite creative with how I made things work.
+The wheels move.
+This was quite difficult because many of the pieces of plastic had tolerance issues, meaning they didn't fit together, so I had to use a variety of tools at my disposal to widen wholes or shrink parts, as well as the wrong screws and nuts.
+I had to become quite creative with how I made things work.

 <!--- # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.